-Luna provides a pure UI Toolkit particle attractor for the classic "fly to" UX pattern: spawn a burst of pooled VisualElement particles at a source element and animate them through a two-stage scatter → home trajectory into a target element.
+Coins that scatter and fly into the gold counter.
+XP orbs absorbed by the level bar.
+Hearts streaming to the health HUD.
+UI Attractor delivers the classic "fly to" collect effect in pure UI Toolkit: a burst of pooled VisualElement particles spawns at a source element and homes into a target through a two-stage scatter → home trajectory.
 No cameras, no RenderTextures, no ParticleSystem — just live UI Toolkit elements driven by style.translate.

 Features